University of Illinois Graduate College - Graduate College Fellowships, Round 1

 The fellows' academic programs are required to provide support after the initial fellowship term (see Funding Commitment information below).
 Departments are also encouraged to provide concurrent assistantship appointments to fellows in doctoral programs, especially after the first term of study.

-Incoming doctoral students who receive a fellowship are required to participate in the Summer Predoctoral Institute (SPI) administered by the Graduate College Educational Equity Programs Office.
+Incoming doctoral students who receive a fellowship are encouraged to participate in the Summer Predoctoral Institute (SPI) administered by the Graduate College Educational Equity Programs Office.

 The fellowship offers flexibility in that recipients have a five-year window within which to use the three years of support.
 The window begins with the 2019-20 academic year and ends with the 2023-24 academic year.
 All years on fellowship will have an August 16 start date.
 A fellowship cycle (either a funded year or a deferral year) may start only in the fall, not in the spring or summer.